dwang88/CSE15L_LAB3/index.md

 years as an officer in the Israeli military.
 He may have made an attempt to stop the hijackers in front of him, not realizing that another
 was sitting behind him.
 ```
-This command is useful if you want to search for two potential lines of text in a certain file.

 **Citation**

 I used Geeksforgeeks (https://www.geeksforgeeks.org/grep-command-in-unixlinux/) and DigitalOcean (https://www.digitalocean.com/community/tutorials/grep-command-in-linux-unix), which I found through google search for this command.

 4. ```grep -i "pattern" file.txt```
 - ```grep -i "CAPPS" chapter-1.txt```
+- This command loops for lines that contain "CAPPS" in ```chapter-1.txt```.
+Note that this is case sensitive.
+This might be useful if you want to look for text that is case sensitive in a certain file.
 - Output:
 ```
 When he checked in for his flight to Boston, Atta was selected by a computerized prescreening system known as CAPPS (Computer Assisted